-- Continue Town opposition to any connection of Railroad Street to Crabbs Branch Way due to the negative impacts of the high volume traffic flow that would result on Railroad Street and Washington Grove Lane, as well as the potential for additional cutthrough traffic through the Town. - Continue to support proposed access of the I-1-EOF zoned property (known as Roberts Oxygen) to Crabbs Branch Way, and seek long-term closing of that property's access to Railroad Street as called for in the Shady Grove Sector Plan, to help reduce industrial traffic crossing the CSX at-grade crossing on Railroad Street or traveling on Railroad Street through the Town. - Monitor possible creation of a two-lane industrial street bridging over the CSX tracks north of I-370, connecting Crabbs Branch Way to Oakmont Avenue to provide local access for industrially zoned properties, if the vacant Casey properties 6 and/or 7 are developed with relocated County services. - Seek to have the County reclassify Oakmont Avenue as a two-lane road in keeping with the residential communities on both sides of the tracks and the goal to minimize through traffic on these local, residential roads. - Support improved maintenance and preservation of the existing single-lane historic humpback bridge, as well as the improved maintenance of the at-grade crossing. - Seek full historic preservation designation of the existing historic humpback bridge at the county, state and federal levels. - Continue opposition to planning and construction of a new multi-lane bridge from Oakmont Avenue or East Deer Park Drive across the CSX Railroad tracks. - Maintain closure of Brown Street at Hickory Road to reduce cut-through traffic. - Consider the possible relocation of Railroad Street from the bend just east of Grove Road to continue it contiguously with the railroad right-of-way to Aitchison Crossing, abandoning the short section through Morgan Park, and retaining most of the existing road as local access to Block 25. - SAs part of the Railroad Street Improvemment Plan Sseek improved signage and other improvements on Railroad Street to slow traffic approaching the Railroad Street/Grove Road intersection to enhance the safety of pedestrians and vehicles.
+- Continue Town opposition to any connection of Railroad Street to Crabbs Branch Way due to the negative impacts of the high volume traffic flow that would result on Railroad Street and Washington Grove Lane, as well as the potential for additional cutthrough traffic through the Town. - Continue to support proposed access of the I-1-EOF zoned property (known as Roberts Oxygen) to Crabbs Branch Way, and seek long-term closing of that property's access to Railroad Street as called for in the Shady Grove Sector Plan, to help reduce industrial traffic crossing the CSX at-grade crossing on Railroad Street or traveling on Railroad Street through the Town.

+- Monitor possible creation of a two-lane industrial street bridging over the CSX tracks north of I-370, connecting Crabbs Branch Way to Oakmont Avenue to provide local access for industrially zoned properties, if the vacant Casey properties 6 and/or 7 are developed with relocated County services. - Seek to have the County reclassify Oakmont Avenue as a two-lane road in keeping with the residential communities on both sides of the tracks and the goal to minimize through traffic on these local, residential roads. - Support improved maintenance and preservation of the existing single-lane historic humpback bridge, as well as the improved maintenance of the at-grade crossing. - Seek full historic preservation designation of the existing historic humpback bridge at the county, state and federal levels. - Continue opposition to planning and construction of a new multi-lane bridge from Oakmont Avenue or East Deer Park Drive across the CSX Railroad tracks. - Continue to monitor development of the MTA plans for mainline track expansion by Washington Grove - Continue to monitor development of the plans for a monorail route between Frederick and the Shady Grove Metro Station. - Maintain closure of Brown Street at Hickory Road to reduce cut-through traffic. - Consider the possible relocation of Railroad Street from the bend just east of Grove Road to continue it contiguously with the railroad right-of-way to Aitchison Crossing, abandoning the short section through Morgan Park, and retaining most of the existing road as local access to Block 25. - SAs part of the Railroad Street Improvemment Plan Sseek improved signage and other improvements on Railroad Street to slow traffic approaching the Railroad Street/Grove Road intersection to enhance the safety of pedestrians and vehicles.